purplg/MemberChannels/README.md

 If any of the channels are renamed, including the category and the placehold voice channel, the name will be remembered.

 For example, if a user named `ImAHuman` renames their channel from the default `IAmHuman's Channel` to `This is my channel"`, then from then on when `ImAHuman` joins the placeholder, it'll name their channel `This is my channel`

+# Building

+Not yet written.

+# Joining the bot to your server

+## Your own bot

+Not yet written.

+## Public bot

+Not yet written

+# Support